Introduction

 What is an Electric Wheelchair?

-- Ideal for individuals with limited upper body strength
+- Perfect for those with weak upper body strength

 What is a Manual Wheelchair?

-- Propelled by hand or pushed by an assistant
+- Driven by hand or pushed by a helper

-Pros and Cons of Electric vs. Manual Wheelchairs
+Advantages and Disadvantages of Manual vs. Electric Wheelchairs

 Advantages of an Electric Wheelchair